I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 Go into network settings and prioritize data transfer for active projects.
 Zillexit can queue background syncs while keeping your current work moving fast.

-Latency settings sit under advanced options.
-Lower the timeout threshold to 100ms if you’re on a solid connection.
-Zillexit will retry faster when packets drop.
+Latency settings are tucked in advanced options.
+Drop your timeout threshold to 100ms if you’ve got a solid connection, Zillexit’ll retry faster when packets drop.

 Wired versus wireless?
 Wired wins every time for serious work.
 But if you’re stuck with WiFi, at least configure QoS settings to prioritize Zillexit traffic.

-One more thing about how to hacking zillexit software.
-These tweaks aren’t hacks in the traditional sense.
-They’re just using the tools Zillexit already gives you.
+One more thing about tweaking Zillexit software.
+These aren’t hacks in the traditional sense, they’re just using the tools Zillexit already gives you.

 Most power users I know run these configurations.
 The difference in responsiveness is immediate.